catwithboots/Orek/README.md

 # Orek

-Agent to Make Any Windows Service Consul Cluster Managed.
+Windows Cluster Service with Consul as quorum and configuration-store.

+The service is domain-independent so as long as nodes have a consul agent they can join the cluster(s).

-Still very alpha and work in progress
+Still alpha and work in progress, more documentation to follow